 A short tram trip from the city will have you on the long white sand beaches of Holdfast Bay.
 Glenelg has something for everyone whether you’re interested in the city’s rich heritage, relaxing on the beach, the selection of boutique shops and galleries or the cafes and restaurants.
 The Glenelg jetty is also a popular spot for sunset viewing.

 The tram from the city to Glenelg will take 25-40 minutes depending on where in the city you hop on, by car it will take around 20 minutes.
 The return tram costs $10.40 on the day ticket.
-For detailed information on getting to Glenelg see the Adelaide tram map and timetable.
+For detailed information on getting to Glenelg see the Adelaide tram timetable.

 Side trips from Adelaide

 One of the big attractions of Adelaide is that there are so many fabulous areas to visit so close to the city centre that they can be easily done as day trips.
 There are 4 excellent world-class wine regions, 3 of them within an hours drive.
 Then there are country drives, wildlife encounters, stunning natural landscapes and delicious epicurean trails to explore.
 These are just a few of the choices:

 14. Barossa Valley